jyutzler/Bridge-Systems/system.md

 * (1♠)-p-(2♠)-p;(p)X: takeout
 * (1♠)-p-(2♠)-p;(p)2NT: minors

+### Lebensohl over a Weak-Two
+After a Weak-Two by the opponents followed by a Takeout Double and a pass by responder, 2NT is a conventional response, requesting (but not insisting) on a relay to 3♣.
+This allows Advancer to distinguish between minimum, intermediate, and maximum hands.

+(2♠)X(p):
+* 2NT: Relay to 3♣
+   * pass, 3♦, 3♥: to play (7 or fewer HCP)
+   * 3♠: 4 hearts, spade stopper, GF
+   * 3NT: to play, no heart suit, stopper
+   * _The 3♣ Relay may be bypassed with 22+ HCP or 9+ playing tricks_
+* 3♣, 3♦, 3♥: semi-positive (8-11 HCP)
+* 3♠: game values, 4 hearts, no stopper
+* 3NT: game values, no heart suit, no stopper

 ### Responsive Doubles
 After an opponent bids at the one level, partner doubles for takeout, and the other opponent raises, a double by advancer is responsive.